Plinky / Plinky+ Manual

 Connect your Headphones or Speakers

 Plinky has two headphone outputs, on the front side and the back side.
 For each one, it is located to the right of the USB.
-The jack input on the left is the audio input (for effect processing or sampling).
-You are now ready to Plink.

 Play Plinky!